RobotLeopard86/Jaguar/docs/spec.md

 Unstructured object headers are fairly simple; they consist of a 16-bit unsigned integer field count.

-Structured object headers consist of an 8-bit unsigned integer typename string length followed by the typename string data of that length.
+Structured object headers consist of an 8-bit unsigned integer typename string length, followed by the typename string data of that length.

 ### Structured Object Type Declarations
 Before a structured object typename may be used, it must appear as part of a structured object type declaration.
 A structured object type declaration follows this header format: